jovotech/learn-jovo/tutorials/deploy-to-google-cloud/README.md

 };
 ```

-Inside your `package.json` file, you have to change value of the `main` option, which specifies the entry point to your program, from `src/index` to `index`:
+Inside your `package.json` file, you have to change value of the `main` option, which specifies the entry point to your program, from `src/index.js` to `index.js`:

 ```javascript
 // package.json